 Many invoice factoring options will have a 6-18 month contract.
 This way you know you can get the working capital you need at set intervals and the factoring company knows that they will be able to employ a certain amount at certain times for your use.
 Spot factoring is different; it provides you with a flexible financing option on your terms.
 It is invoice factoring only without contracts, minimums, or obligations.
 You get to choose what invoices to factor and when to submit them for payment, making it an option, not an obligation.

 The downside is spot factoring is typically more expensive.
-Since it is a single or occasional transaction, the backend costs for the Factoring Company cannot be spread out over time.
-If the factor buys one single invoice from you without the guarantee of another transaction all due diligence costs, including searches and credit checks must be covered in this single transaction.
-Because of this single transaction element, implied risk is also higher for the Factoring Company.
+Since it is a single or occasional transaction, the backend costs for the factoring company cannot be spread out over time.
+If the factor buys one single invoice from you without the guarantee of another transaction all due diligence costs, including searches and credit checks, must be covered in this single transaction.
+Because of this single transaction element, the implied risk is also higher for the factoring company.
 However, the other side to that is you only have to factor the invoices to meet your given cash flow needs.
 This makes it so you don’t have to factor invoices when you don’t need cash flow assistance and pay the discount on those.